New View Roofing Reviews

 Common Problems With Roof Flashing

 1. Metal flashing, such as that made from aluminum or galvanized steel, can corrode when it’s overexposed to the elements.
 However, if metal flashing is coated properly, it can resist the elements very well.
 It’s important to note, though, that corrosion weakens flashing and makes it prone to leaks and failure.
+That’s why it’s important to make sure your roofer uses only high-quality materials on your roof and that you get an annual roof

 3. Improper installation.
 If flashing is installed improperly, or when installers use low quality materials, your flashing may be inadequate to protect your roof from water intrusion.
 Additionally, flashing that isn’t fastened securely or properly sealed may not be very effective at preventing water from getting in.